cakedbake2/vincent-ai/README.md

-# Discord Clyde-inspired Mistral-based AI chatbot
+# Discord Clyde-inspired Anthropic-based AI chatbot

 ## How to run
 ### Prerequisites: Node.js version 18 or higher.